quinnmb/quinn-booth-portfolio/README.md

 Explanations of my process on some of these projects, plus others, are available here: https://quinnbooth.substack.com/

+If you want to connect with me or talk about this portfolio, please message me on LinkedIn: https://www.linkedin.com/in/quinnmbooth/

 I also post some of my work on Twitter: https://x.com/QuinnmBooth